Tracking the progress towards a particular strategic objective is one of the significant tasks in any business. Why?

 ChartExpo is a tool that goes above and beyond data visualization using a complete set of tools (below):

-You can easily create Progress Bar Charts in Excel and Google Sheets that are simple, easy, and clear to read.
+You can easily create a Progress Bar in Excel and Progress Bar Charts Google Sheets that are simple, easy, and clear to read.

-But most of all, ChartExpo is for people who need to create beautiful charts without design skills.
+But most of all, ChartExpo is for people who need to create beautiful charts, such as a side-by-side bar chart, without design skills.

 This highly intuitive tool offers lots of resources to improve your designer’s eye and make the most out of the tools provided in the editor.